InternetHealthReport/internet-yellow-pages/iyp/crawlers/openintel/README.md

 (:HostName {name: 'youtube.com'})-[:PART_OF]->(:DomainName {name: 'youtube.com'})
 ```

-More complex domain name relationships are included by the DNS Graph Crawler, which
+More complex domain name relationships are included by the DNS Graph crawler, which
-infers PART_OF relationships for cases where the host and domain name are not the same.
+infers PART_OF relationships for cases where the host and domain name are not the same
+as well as PARENT relationships between domain names.

-**Parent relationships between zones:**
+**Parent relationships between domain names:**

 ```Cypher
 (:DomainName {name: 'youtube.com'})-[:PARENT]->(:DomainName {name: 'com'})
 ```

-**???**

 ## Dependence